dammyrims/drprojectone/README.md

-This project is for practising the knowledge of git and github use success(done)
+This project is to practise a git pull from github success(done)